-iMedical is engaged in research and development work.
+We are engaged in research and development work.
 Research and development costs, which relate primarily to software development, are charged to operations as incurred.
-Under certain research and development arrangements with third parties, iMedical may be required to make payments that are contingent on the achievement of specific developmental, regulatory and/or commercial milestones.
+Under certain research and development arrangements with third parties, we may be required to make payments that are contingent on the achievement of specific developmental, regulatory and/or commercial milestones.
 Before a product receives regulatory approval, milestone payments made to third parties are expensed when the milestone is achieved.
 Milestone payments made to third parties after regulatory approval is received are capitalized and amortized over the estimated useful life of the approved product.
-Research and development costs were \$1,143,453 and \$832,661 for the years ended December 31, 2015 and 2014, respectively.
+Research and development costs were \$507,859 for the six months ended June 30, 2016 and \$1,143,453 and \$832,661 for the years ended December 31, 2015 and 2014, respectively.

-iMedical accounts for income taxes in accordance with ASC 740. iMedical provides for federal and provincial income taxes payable, as well as for those deferred because of the timing differences between reporting income and expenses for financial statement purposes versus tax purposes.
+We account for income taxes in accordance with ASC 740.
+We provide for federal and provincial income taxes payable, as well as for those deferred because of the timing differences between reporting income and expenses for financial statement purposes versus tax purposes.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Deferred tax assets and liabilities are measured using the enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recoverable or settled.
 The effect of a change in tax rates is recognized as income or expense in the period of the change.
 A valuation allowance is established, when necessary, to reduce deferred income tax assets to the amount that is more likely than not to be realized.